 #3.
 Gluten levels in wheat have stayed steady.
 Wheat Belly’s author claims that modern wheat is toxic, GMO, and higher in gluten than wheat eaten before about 1950.
 Donald Kasarda, a USDA researcher, surveyed data going back to the beginning of the 20th century, and found that gluten levels in wheat have stayed pretty much the same for more than 100 years.
 Kasarda does note, however, that the use of vital wheat gluten as a food additive has increased three-fold in the last 15 years.
 (It’s also useful to note that none of the wheat in our food supply is GMO – something wheat farmers have fought against tooth and nail, as it would aﬀect their export markets.)

 #4.
 Gluten-free diets aren’t much fun.
 Just because your favorite actress or athlete touts a gluten-free diet for weight loss or performance doesn’t make it so.
 While it’s possible to eat well on a gluten-free diet, most people who follow a GF diet actually gain weight, and are more apt to have deﬁciencies in nutrients including ﬁber, iron, calcium, and zinc.
+Recent research backs this up.
 Dr. Alessio Fasano, of the Center for Celiac Research and Treatment at MassGeneral Hospital for Children, shakes his head when speaking about those who go on a GF diet without proper diagnosis: “If you thought you had diabetes you wouldn’t self-diagnose and shoot yourself full of insulin every day just to see what would happen!
 Why do people put themselves on a gluten-free diet?”

 #5.
 Maybe the gluten’s not to blame.
 While gluten is certainly a factor in celiac disease, many scientists presenting in Chicago questioned whether “non-celiac gluten sensitivity” is the right term for the larger group of people who have symptoms that lessen or disappear on a diet without wheat, barley and rye.
 Gluten may not be troubling these folks at all.
 A few of the possible culprits: certain enzyme deﬁciencies, other components of wheat (including a pest-resistance factor that has been bred to higher levels, and to which some people are sensitive), or “FODMAPS” an acronym for certain hard-to-digest sugars found in a wide range of foods (including wheat, barley and rye) that can cause gut problems for some people.